 503.1 General.
 Motors and fans shall be sized to provide the required air movement.
 Motors in areas that contain flammable vapors or dusts shall be of a type approved for such environments.
 A manually operated remote control installed at an approved location shall be provided to shut off fans or blowers in flammable vapor or dust systems.
 Electrical equipment and appliances used in operations that generate explosive or flammable vapors, fumes or dusts shall be interlocked with the ventilation system so that the equipment and appliances cannot be operated unless the ventilation fans are in operation.
-Motors for fans used to convey flammable vapors or dusts shall be located outside the duct or shall be protected with approved shields and dustproofing.
+Motors for fans used to convey flammable vapors or dusts shall be proved shields and dustproofing.
 Motors and fans shall be provided with a means of access for servicing and maintenance.